-- professional advisers who we instruct on your behalf or refer you to (such as barristers, medical professionals, accountants, tax advisors or other experts); - other third parties where necessary to carry out instructions (such as Companies House, mortgage providers or HM Land Registry in the case of a property transaction); - credit reference agencies; - our insurers and brokers.
-Our professional indemnity brokers are Lockton Companies LLP (Lockton).
-Lockton's data protection information notice may be found here: Lockton's Data Protection Information Notice; - external auditors such as in relation to accreditation and the audit of our accounts; - our banks; - external service suppliers, representatives and agents that we use to make our business more efficient, (such as typing services, marketing agencies, IT support companies, document collation or analysis suppliers); and - adverse media, identification and verification providers that allow us to meet our legal and regulatory obligations such as those under The Money Laundering and Terrorist Financing Regulations 2017, are provided by World Compliance Inc, Creditsafe Limited and First AML UK Limited (amongst others).
+- professional advisers who we instruct on your behalf or refer you to (such as barristers, medical professionals, accountants, tax advisors or other experts); - other third parties where necessary to carry out instructions (such as Companies House, mortgage providers or HM Land Registry in the case of a property transaction); - credit reference agencies; - our insurers and brokers, including our professional indemnity brokers, Lockton Companies LLP https://global.lockton.com/gb/en; - external auditors such as in relation to accreditation and the audit of our accounts; - our banks; - external service suppliers, representatives and agents that we use to make our business more efficient, (such as typing services, marketing agencies, IT support companies, document collation or analysis suppliers); - adverse media, identification and verification providers that allow us to meet our legal and regulatory obligations, such as those under The Money Laundering and Terrorist Financing Regulations 2017.
+Providers include Creditsafe Limited and The Access Group; and - HighQ (which provides a virtual data room).